pycroscopy/scalable_analytics/python_analytics_server.md

 2. Open Putty, load the configurations for your machine and connect.
 You will be presented with a new SSH connection to the VM.
 You can close this if you do not need it.
 3. Open a browser and go to: <http://localhost:8889/>

-#### Important: Shut down your VM if you are not using it
+## Best Practices and ethical use of the cloud:
 A virtual machine is like a public-use desktop or a laptop.
 It [costs](https://cloud.google.com/compute/pricing) [money](https://aws.amazon.com/ec2/pricing/on-demand/) to run VMs and reserving resources for your VM, precludes others from utilizing resources.
-Please be considerate.
+Here are a few guidelines for using and managing VMs:
+* If you are not using the VM for extended periods or are not using all the horsepower, consider resizing to a smaller flavor (fewer CPU cores and smaller RAM).
+Remember that you can always resize it back to something bigger whenever necessary.
+* Additionally, you can shut down your VM, just like you would shut down your personal computer
+* Consider deleting VMs you will never use again

 ## Step 6: Shutting down the Jupyter server:
 Once you are done working on your jupyer server, you will need to: